DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 5. **Great community support**
 SvelteKit has a great community that is continually improving and contributing to the framework.
 The community provides excellent documentation, resources, and support to help you get started and overcome any challenges you may encounter.

-In conclusion, SvelteKit is an excellent choice for web development projects, providing high performance, ease of use, built-in features and integrations, flexibility, and great community support.

 ## Containers